 Non-Discrimination.
 We will not discriminate against you for exercising any of your CCPA rights.
 Unless permitted by the CCPA, we will not:

 Retention Period.
 We intend to retain the personal information we collect for the period necessary to fulfill the purposes for which it was collected, unless the different retention period is specified by the relevant laws.
-The criteria used to determine our retention periods include (i) for as long as we have an ongoing relationship with you; (ii) as required by a legal obligation to which we are subject to (such as product recall); or (iii) as advisable in light of our legal position (such as litigations, regulatory investigations, or statutes of limitations).
+The criteria used to determine our retention periods include (i) for as long as we have an ongoing relationship with you; (ii) as required by a legal obligation to which we are subject to (such as product recall);

 This Privacy Statement for Virginia, Colorado, and Connecticut Residents supplements the information contained in the Bennett Marine Privacy Statement and applies solely to consumers who reside in the State of Virginia, Colorado, and Connecticut (“consumers” or “you”).
 We adopt this notice to comply with the Virginia Consumer Data Protection Act which takes effect on January 1, 2023 (“VCDPA”), the Colorado Privacy Act which takes effect on July 1, 2023 (“CPA”), and the Connecticut Data Privacy Act which takes effect on July 1, 2023 (“CTDPA”), respectively.
 Any terms defined in the respective privacy laws have the same meaning when used in this section.